d4rklynk/minecraft-server-infrastructure/README.md

 ## What's in there

-- A backup system that sends an encrypted compressed archive of Minecraft repertory to OVH Object Storage service.
+- A backup system that sends an encrypted compressed archive of Minecraft folder to OVH Object Storage service.
 Automatically run every day at 7 a.m.
 - A Minecraft service unit that allows you to do start and stop the server.jar by using `systemctl` command.
 - A sshd_config file that accepts only ed25519 ssh keys from root user.
 - A firewalld configuration that allows only `ssh` (or custom ports, in that case, remove `ssh` service), `dhcpv6-client` and `minecraft` services.